 Parking?
 For new developments it appears to be drive-under or public parking on the street.

 The front property lines along 5100-5200 Spruce adjoined the paved street.
 That’s why the new ‘streetscape’ is being built on public right-of-way, taking up over half the 60′ width of the original street surface.
 And it definitely was not designed to support the current longtime businesses in that area.

 Say so long to the possibility of new one-story businesses with pull-in parking in front.
 Angled public parking hinders easy access to private parking in areas along the north side of Spruce and the west side of Fifth Sts, apparently for future 2-story or taller buildings with zero setback.

 The bottom line?
 Most of the existing service businesses now located in the UV-D area, restaurants and small businesses, daycare and assisted living facilities, auto repair and professional services, would not be allowed under the new ordinance.

 When the UV-D was approved by members of P&Z and City Council, their vision was of some sort of a pedestrian-friendly business district, ostensibly lined with cute 2 story buildings with shops or cafes below and office or living quarters above.
 Maybe 5 or 6-story mixed-use multi-family structures, apartments or condos, with businesses on the ground floor.

 The results so far?
-A 3-story H-E-B grocery store looming over the area, with drive-under parking at ground level, and the new 2-story medical building in the photo, covering most of the corner lot, also with parking below.
+A 3-story H-E-B grocery store looming over the area, with drive-under parking at ground level, and the new, still to be occupied, 2-story medical building in the photo, covering most of the corner lot, also with parking below.